mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 When I launched the site, I used Vue, as it was the tech stack I knew best for web development.
 I didn't want to marry myself to Shopify and learn their templating system when all I needed was a simple "buy" button.

-Over time, TinyPilot's purchase experience became more complex, and I expensively reimplemented functionality that would have been free had I used a Shopify store.
+Over time, TinyPilot's purchase experience became more complex.
+I ended up expensively reimplementing functionality that would have been free had I used a Shopify store.
 But at this point, migrating all the content to a Shopify store would be its own major project, so I stuck with redesigning what I had.

 ## Conclusion

 The new designs are inarguably better.
 Were they _$46k better_?
 It's hard to say.

 I certainly wouldn't have chosen to begin the project had I known the true cost and stress involved, but the site is seeing significantly more sales since we put the new design in place, so it might end up working out.

+I still think that WebAgency did their best on this project, and they have talented designers and developers.
+I don't think they tried to deceive me or squeeze money out of me.
+We just didn't match, as I was used to dealing with individual freelancers and they were used to dealing with large clients.